pingcap/docs/sql-statements/sql-statement-alter-index.md

 > **Note:**
 >
 > TiDB does not actually create an **implicit primary key**.
-TiDB is compatible with this MySQL restriction only in behavior.
+TiDB is compatible with this MySQL restriction only in behaviors.

 {{< copyable "sql" >}}